FinnONeill/3rdYearProject/technical_manual/Testing Documentation/Testing.md

 ## 4. App Heuristic Evaluation

 #### 1. Visibility of system status
-All buttons in the app will change colour to a darker grey to indicate to the user when they have been pressed.
-When an order is sent, a small message will appear in the centre of the screen saying "Your order has been sent!" to inform the user.
+All buttons in the app will change colour to a darker Grey to indicate to the user when they have been pressed.
+When an order is sent, a small message will appear in the center of the screen saying "Your order has been sent!" to inform the user.
 There is also another message saying "Item added to order" that appears after an item is added to the order.
 However, a bug is preventing it from showing.

 #### 2. Match between system and the real world
 All of the language in the app are named appropriately after how they are referred to in the real world.
 All of the buttons in the app have a symbol on them to indicate their function such as a tick symbol to indicate an order is finished.
 However, some of the symbols are ambiguous enough to make the user hesitate to press them.